Working with processes¶

 Callback as a callable¶

-You can also specify the callback as a “callable”: a Python object that can be called (e.g. a function without parenthesis).
+You can also specify the callback as a “callable”: which is a fancy word for a Python object that can be called, but just think of it like a function you can call.

 from openeo.processes import absolute, max